yeetdevDave/Expense-Tracker/README.md

 # Expense-Tracker

-Expense Tracker is a simple expense tracker application to manage your finances.
+Expense Tracker is a project (https://roadmap.sh/projects/expense-tracker) to build a simple expense tracker application to manage your finances.

 # How to install